How Many Baby Clothes Do I Need in Each Size?

 And let’s talk about newborn shoes…really?
 Maybe your newborn was different than my newborn but her feet didn’t touch the floor for the first few months of her life.

-Save your money and skip the shoes.
+Save your money and skip the shoes – those adorable shoes are really only good for photos and then putting in baby’s time capsule.
 (Get fuzzy little socks instead!)

 If you’re wondering how many newborn size clothes that you need, here are my suggestions on what kind of newborn clothing you should have readily available and on hand.